ALive-research/Slicer-Liver/Docs/adr/0013-layerdm-pipeline-pattern.md

    `vtkMRMLLiverResectionNode` and land on the new `vtkMRMLLiverBezierSurfaceDisplayNode` (per §8 above).
-   Establishes `Liver<Module>/<Module>Pipeline.py` and the `Representations/` subdirectory; delivers the real-view fixture deferred by PR #316; provides the worked example T3 reviews against.
+   Establishes `Liver<Module>/<Module>Pipeline.py` and the `Representations/` subdirectory; provides the worked example T3 reviews against.
+(The real-view fixture deferred by PR #316 lands in T3 itself, not here.)
 2. **T3 — Resectogram + distance maps.**  Splits the resectogram
    into its own Pipeline composing the locator-crosshair, flattened-surface, and vascular-contour Representations.
 The